Need Based Aid

 Special Circumstances.
 The FAFSA reflects your family's financial circumstances at a single point in time.
 If unusual expenses or circumstances influence your ability to contribute to your education and are not reflected in the FAFSA, we encourage you to provide us with this information in writing.
 We will evaluate your special circumstances and may consider them in determining eligibility for need-based aid.

-If your family's circumstances change after the original financial aid paperwork is filed (loss of income or benefit, unforeseen emergency expenditures), contact the Financial Aid Office immediately at 607-431-4130 or by e-mail.
+If your family's circumstances change after the original financial aid paperwork is filed (loss of income or benefit, unforeseen emergency expenditures), contact the Financial Aid Office immediately at 607-431-4130 or email firstname.lastname@example.org.
 All information submitted must be in writing; we may contact you for additional documentation.
 We will evaluate your situation and, depending on the case, may adjust your aid award.